25 Summer Programs in Georgia for High Schoolers in 2025

 Application Deadline: N/A

-This program, offered by the University of Georgia Center for Continuing Education, provides students with an introduction to designing and making their own jewelry.
+This program, offered in collaboration with the University of Georgia Lamar Dodd School of Art, provides students with an introduction to designing and making their own jewelry.
 Students learn the basic technical skills for creating beautiful artwork in metal.
+Additionally, this program emphasizes the beauty of the natural world around us, so students will design pieces that are inspired by nature.

 Location: Georgia College & State University